-- (4) Students who have received intensive reading intervention for two or more years and who still demonstrate a deficiency in reading and who were previously retained in kindergarten, first grade, second grade, or third grade for a total of two years. - (k) No student shall be retained more than twice in kindergarten through third grade. - (1) A request to exempt a student from the mandatory retention requirement using one of the good cause exemptions listed in subsection (j) shall be made consistent with the following: - (1) Documentation shall be submitted to the school principal from the teacher of the student that indicates that the promotion of the student is appropriate.
-Documentation shall include a statement identifying which good cause exemption is requested, as well as the existing reading improvement plan or Individual Education Plan of the student, as applicable. - (2) The school principal shall review the recommendation of the teacher, determine if the student meets one of the good cause exemptions, and shall make his or her determination in writing to the local superintendent of education.
-The local superintendent of education, in writing, shall approve or reject the recommendation of the school principal.
+14 (4) Students who have received intensive reading 15 intervention for two or more years and who still demonstrate a 16 deficiency in reading and who were previously retained in 17 kindergarten, first grade, second grade, or third grade for a 18 total of two years.

+19 (k) No student shall be retained twice in third20 grade.

+(1) A request to exempt a student from the mandatory retention requirement using one of the good cause exemptions listed in subsection (j) shall be made consistent with the following:

+(1) Documentation shall be submitted to the school principal from the teacher of the student that indicates that the promotion of the student is appropriate.
+Documentation shall include a statement identifying which good cause exemption is requested, as well as the existing reading improvement plan or Individual Education Plan of the student, as applicable.

+5 (2) The school principal shall review the 6 recommendation with the teacher, determine if the student 7 meets one of the good cause exemptions, and shall make his or 8 her recommendation in writing to the local superintendent of 9 education.
+The local superintendent of education, in writing, 10 shall approve or reject the recommendation of the school 11 principal.

-- under its jurisdiction in providing written notification to the parent of any student who is retained in third grade for not achieving the reading level required for promotion.
-Notice shall clearly state the reasons why the student is not eligible for a good cause exemption and shall include a description of the proposed interventions and supports that shall be provided to the student to improve any identified area of reading deficiency during the retained year. - (4) There shall be established at each school, as applicable, an intensive acceleration for any student retained in third grade.
-In addition to the criteria established in subdivisions (1) to (4), inclusive, of subsection (g), the intensive acceleration shall be taught by a highly effective teacher of reading who has received training in the science of reading and multisensory language instruction, as demonstrated by student reading performance data and teacher performance evaluations; shall have a reduced teacher-student ratio; and shall provide explicit and systematic reading instruction and intervention for the majority of student contact time each day. - (m) Annually, on or before September 30, each local education agency shall report in writing to the State
+(3) The local education agency shall assist schools 12 13 under its jurisdiction in providing written notification to the parent of any student who is retained in third grade for 14 15 not achieving the reading level required for promotion.
+Notice shall clearly state the reasons why the student is not 16 17 eligible for a good cause exemption and shall include a 18 description of the proposed interventions and supports that shall be provided to the student to remedy any identified area 19 20 of reading deficiency during the retained year.

+(4) There shall be established at each school, as applicable, an intensive acceleration for any student retained in third grade.
+In addition to the criteria established in subdivisions (1) to (4), inclusive, of subsection (g), the intensive acceleration shall be taught by a highly effective teacher of reading who has received training in the science of reading and multisensory language instruction, as demonstrated by student reading performance data and teacher performance evaluations; shall have a reduced teacher-student ratio; and shall provide explicit and systematic reading instruction and intervention for the majority of student contact time each day.

-Superintendent of Education the following information on the previous school year:
+6 (m) Annually, on or before September 30, each local 7 education agency shall report in writing to the State 8 Superintendent of Education the following information on the 9 previous school year: